Metabyte2710/RGB/AMD-Wraith-Prism.md

 | 0x02 - end | 0x00   |

 # Remap LEDs
 This packet maps the individual LEDs to effect channels.
 There seems to be some limitation on which LEDs map to which channels.
 This is not fully understood.
+The default values are shown for the channel map in the packet table below.

 | Byte index | Value  | Description             |
 | ---------- | ------ | ----------------------- |